tryterra/TerraiOS/README.md

 # TerraiOS

-This framework allows you to any integration offered by [Terra](https://tryterra.co)
+This framework allows you to access any integration offered by [Terra](https://tryterra.co)

 The docs here are updated to latest version: 1.3.+